 - Another real life version was the tragedy surrounding professional wrestler Chris Benoit, who murdered his wife and son then hanged himself using his weights machine.
 Exactly why it happened is not known, but a history of steroid use and some pretty significant brain injuries were likely involved, since the autopsy showed that "Benoit's brain was so severely damaged it resembled the brain of an 85-year-old Alzheimer's patient."
 Another reason would be the death of his best friend Eddie Guerrero, which was reportedly something he was never fully able to move on from.

 - The father of Judith Barsi, young star of many a Don Bluth film, killed Judith and her mother, burned their house down, and shot himself.
-The Land Before Time and All Dogs Go to Heaven were actually released posthumously.
+The Land Before Time and All Dogs Go to Heaven, in which she voiced Ducky and Anne-Marie, respectively, were actually released posthumously.

 - For a brief time in the fall/winter of '08/09 you couldn't watch TV for half an hour without hearing of some guy who lost everything due to the financial crisis and decided to off his family, random relatives, a few people at work, and finally himself.

-- The Korean general Ge Baek did this becaue he was going out into battle and knew he would lose.
-He killed his whole family before he left to stop the enemy capturing them.
+- The Korean general Ge Baek did this because he was going out into battle and knew he would lose.
+He killed his whole family before he left to prevent the enemy from capturing them.
 In fact in Tae Kwon Do there is a pattern dedicated to him because of this.

 - It's suspected that now-deceased James Matory did this to his wife Earlene Williams and their children Ivy Matory, Violet Matory, and Yolanda Marie Williams, along with a small boy staying over at the Matory/Williams household the evening of Earlene's murder, named Sir-Krisopher Clay Marshall (unrelated to the Matory/Williams family).
 The last time any of the children were seen was with James at a Denny's in the early morning hours of July 19, 1977.
 They have never been seen again and James was prosecuted for the four children's murders, but the outcome of that trial is unknown.